 A copywriter does their best work off the back of a great brief.
 Much like a designer, a copywriter needs to know about their client before they can produce engaging copy for readers of that client.

-What is a copywriting brief?
+What does a copywriting brief look like?

 A copywriting brief is a summary of all the relevant information the client has about the context of the work.